quantling/create_vtl_corpus/README.rst

-'mfa_phones'             the phonemes as outputted by the aligner 'phone_durations_lists'  the duration of each phone in the word as list 'cp_norm'                normalized cp-trajectories 'vector'                 embedding vector of the word, based on fastText Embeddings 'client_id'              id of the client
+'mfa_phones'             the phonemes as outputted by the aligner 'phone_durations_lists'  the duration of each phone in the word as list 'cp_norm'                normalized cp-trajectories 'vector'                 embedding vector of the lexical word, based on fastText Embeddings 'client_id'              id of the client
 =======================  ===========================================================